-Chamomile has been used for hundred of years as an antioxidant, gentle astringent and to treat inflammation, eczema, gout, irritations of the skin, and more.
-Some people use it as a mild sleep-aid and to to help heal different bacterial infections, including those that affect the skin.
+Chamomile has been used for hundreds of years as an antioxidant, gentle astringent and to treat inflammation, eczema, gout, irritations of the skin and more.
+It can also be a mild sleep-aid as well as help to heal different bacterial infections, including those that affect the skin.

-Since chamomile tea offers numerous benefits to humans, you may want to know if you can give your dog this tea and if it offers healing benefits to them.
+Since chamomile tea offers numerous benefits to humans, you may want to know if you can give your dog this tea and if it offers any benefits to them.

 Can I Give My Dog Chamomile Tea?
 Answer: Yes

-Chamomile tea offers many benefits to dogs, and you can give this pet-safe herbal tea to your pup as long as they are not allergic to ragweed, chrysanthemum flowers or other Compositae family members.
+You can give this pet-safe herbal tea to your pup as long as they are not allergic to ragweed, chrysanthemum flowers or other Compositae (Asteraceae) flowering plants.

 Since humans who are allergic to these things are more likely to have a sensitivity to chamomile, it makes sense that the same rule applies to dogs.
 There is a fairly low percentage of humans that are allergic to chamomile, so it is not a common allergen.